bronson/trying/README.markdown

 * :logger => lambda { |task,retries,error| ... }  # only logs if you specify a :task
 * :task => nil

-You can pass options every time you call retryable command (see above) or use retryable_options to change the settings globally:
+You can pass custom settings every time you call the retryable command, or call retryable_options to change the default settings:

     retryable_options :tries => 5, :sleep => 20
     retryable { catch_dog }